Microcytic anemia: Thalassemia

 Thalassemia is an inherited condition that has variants in alpha or beta globin genes that result in lower levels of globin chains required to make hemoglobin, resulting in alpha thalassemia or beta thalassemia, respectively.
-Diagnosis is made by DNA analysis for alpha thalassemia and hemoglobin analysis for beta thalassemia.
-Management of thalassemia involves chronic transfusions that maintain a hemoglobin level that reduces symptoms of anemia as well as suppresses extramedullary hematopoiesis which can lead to multiple morbidities.
+Diagnosis is made by DNA analysis for alpha thalassemia and hemoglobin electrophoresis for beta thalassemia.
+Management of thalassemia involves life-long blood transfusions that maintain a hemoglobin level that reduces symptoms of anemia, as well as suppresses extramedullary hematopoiesis which can lead to multiple morbidities.
 Folic acid supplements are also recommended for some cases of thalassemia.

 Evaluation and Diagnosis

 In theory, the three most common microcytic anemias (iron deficiency anemia, anemia of chronic disease, and thalassemia) can be differentiated by their red blood cell (RBC) morphologies.
-Anemia of chronic disease shows unremarkable RBCs, iron deficiency shows anisocytosis, anisochromia and elliptocytosis, and thalassemias demonstrate target cells and coarse basophilic stippling.
-In practice, though elliptocytes and anisocytosis are often seen in thalassemia and target cells occasionally in iron deficiency.
-All three may show unremarkable RBC morphology.
+Anemia of chronic disease shows unremarkable RBCs, iron deficiency shows anisocytosis, anisochromia and elliptocytosis, and thalassemias usually demonstrate target cells.
 Basophilic stippling is one morphologic finding of thalassemia which does not appear in iron deficiency or anemia of chronic disease.
-The patient should be in an ethnically at-risk group and the diagnosis is not confirmed without a confirmatory method such as hemoglobin HPLC, H body staining, molecular testing or another reliable method.
+The patient should be in an ethnically at-risk group (e.g. Greek, Cypriot, Turkish, North African) and the diagnosis is not confirmed without a confirmatory method such as hemoglobin HPLC, H body staining, molecular testing or another reliable method.
 Coarse basophilic stippling occurs in other cases as seen in Table 1.

 As IDA and ACD can often be confused, it is important to evaluate their laboratory parameters.
 IDA is associated with low hemoglobin, ferritin, transferrin saturation, and MCV.
 It is also associated with a normal C-reactive protein and high transferrin.
 ACD is associated as well with low hemoglobin but ferritin may be normal-high, and transferrin saturation, transferrin, and MCV may be low-normal.
 An additional difference between IDA and ACD is that ACD is often associated with high C-reactive protein.